kabisa/theguild.nl/draft/phoenix_presence_with_live_view.md

 ## I don't have any Channels... ?

 So the next and last step in the guide shows an example of adding Presence tracking to a channel implementation.
 But we are not using channels!
-So how do we go about and add this to our LiveView.
+So how do we go about and add this to our LiveView?

 Presence uses a PubSub (Publish-Subscribe) mechanism to perform it's magic.
 So what we should do in our LiveView is make sure we subscribe to the topic of the current page.
-Once we do that we can add a callback that will track any presence_diff where we will update the counter if someone leaves or joins the current topic.
+Once we do that we can add a callback that will track any presence_diff where we'll update the counter if someone leaves or joins the current topic.

 In our `mount/2` function we'll subscribe to the page topic.
 Basically using a topic such as `blog:simple_phoenix_presence`.
 So in essence a general category with a post slug after the colon.
 Here are the updates to our LiveView module: